The Music of Port Orleans

 The evocative dixieland jazz music which plays all around the common areas of both resorts (in the lobbies, pool areas, etc) is a big part of the whole Port Orleans experience and atmosphere.

-The main background area music usually plays from two commercial CDs:
+The main background area music previously played from two commercial CDs:

 New Orleans, Vol. 1 (by the Preservation Hall Jazz Band)